 post-operative x-ray as it wasn't how I had expected it

-to look – On the Internet I had seen post-op x-rays of
+down to S1.
+On the Internet I had seen post-op x-rays of

 neat, straight instrumentation looking a bit like a

 ladder with studs down either side?
 Mine looked more